void

 Background

-After the introduction of a new school law in 1869 the state took over and one part became a gymnasium (German) and the other a teacher's institute.
+After the introduction of a new school law in 1869, the state took over and one part became a gymnasium (German) and the other a teacher's institute.
 In 1912 the Piarists finally sold the building.
-Today the church is run by the catholic institute Society of St. Francis de Sales (Salesians of Don Bosco).
+Today the church is run by the Catholic institute Society of St. Francis de Sales (Salesians of Don Bosco).

 It was on the street corner by this church that Oberleutnant Lukáš was to meet a lady, when on a walk with the dog Fox, he unfortunately bumped into Oberst Kraus.
 We already know the end of that story.